Angels-Of-Ares/angels-of-ares.github.io/src/_contents/wings-nft.md

 ## Angel Wings NFT

-This is our DGC token.
-It represents basic membership to the AoA Club.
-Each Angel Wings NFT provides revenue to the holder from funds the Divine Council designates towards distribution for revenue from the AoA Vault.​
+This NFT represents a share of revenue allocated from all aspects of the Angels Of Ares ecosystem.

+It also represents one vote for members holding this NFT, who are also part of the Divine Council, the internal group responsible for progression of the project.

+<small>*Artwork by <a href="https://twitter.com/beannft" target="_blank">BeanNFT</a>*</small>